 - n_temp

-Numeric value with the number of colors of the palette. (default
+The number of colors in the palette.
+Defaults to

 hcl.pals()color palette to be used for plotting.- ...